cewing/training.python_web/source/presentations/session04.rst

 When you are creating a socket to communicate with a remote service, the remote socket will have a specific communications profile.

-.. class:: incremental
+.. rst-class:: build

 The local socket you create must match that communications profile.

-.. class:: incremental
+.. rst-class:: build

 How can you determine the *correct* values to use?

-.. class:: incremental center
+.. rst-class:: build center

 You ask.